Maryann Corbett

 Maryann Corbett (née Zillotti, Washington, D.C.) is an American poet, medievalist, and linguist.

 She grew up in northern Virginia.
-She did her undergraduate work at the College of William and Mary in Williamsburg, Virginia, and graduated with a doctorate in English from the University of Minnesota.
+She did her undergraduate work at the College of William & Mary in Williamsburg, Virginia, and graduated with a doctorate in English from the University of Minnesota.

 Her work has appeared in Southwest Review, Barrow Street, Rattle, River Styx, Atlanta Review, The Evansville Review, Measure, Literary Imagination, The Dark Horse, Italian Americana, Mezzo Cammin, Linebreak, Subtropics, Verse Daily, American Life in Poetry, The Poetry Foundation, The Writer's Almanac, and many other venues in print and online, as well as an assortment of anthologies, including The Best American Poetry 2018.
 She has been a several-time Pushcart and Best of the Net nominee; a finalist for the 2009 Morton Marr Prize, the 2010 Best of the Net anthology, and the 2011 and 2016 Able Muse Book Prize; and a winner of the Lyric Memorial Award, the Willis Barnstone Translation Prize, and the Richard Wilbur Award.
 Her third book, Mid Evil, is the Wilbur Award winner and has been published by the University of Evansville Press.

 She has worked as a writing teacher and master indexer for the Minnesota Legislature, where she has served in the state Office of the Revisor of Statutes for 35 years.

-She lives in St. Paul, Minnesota.
+She lives in Saint Paul, Minnesota.